How To Develop Respectful Communication At Work

-In today’s work environment, effective communication is a must.
+In today’s work environment, respectful and effective communication is a must.
 After all, most of us spend more time with our coworkers than we do with our families!

-A workplace that lacks respectful and direct communication between coworkers, teams or departments, can lead to conflict and decreased productivity.
+A workplace that lacks this type of communication between coworkers, teams or departments, can lead to conflict and decreased productivity.

 Employees will look for ways to avoid certain individuals and do workarounds to get the job done, rather than engaging with a coworker where there may be tension.
 All of this is a waste of time, energy and financial resources.